16.1 SOCIAL EVENTS

 LSA representatives also regularly interact with the Administration in making institutional planning decisions.
 To assist in this task, LSA may form committees to make specific recommendations to LSA about changes that would improve the Law School.

 Questions and feedback are always welcome!
 Feel free to contact the LSA President or any of the LSA representatives directly.
 In addition, students may submit anonymous feedback to LSA by using the online anonymous suggestion box, which is available at http://www.law.uchicago.edu/students/suggestions.
-LSA is advised by the Dean of Students, the Associate Director of Student Affairs, the Associate Director of Student Affairs and Programs, and the Student Affairs Administrator.
+LSA is advised by the Dean of Students, the Associate Director of Student Affairs, and the Student Affairs Administrator.

 The most current listing of student organizations at the Law School can be found at http://www.law.uchicago.edu/studentorgs/browse.